XoopsDocs/xoops-modules-cookbook/en/book/0styleguide.md

 is preferred to
 `include_once './header.php';`

-### Usage of PHP ‘eval()’
+### Usage of PHP ï¿½eval()ï¿½
-The use of PHP ‘eval’ language construct (see http://www.php.net/manual/en/function.eval.php) is highly discouraged.
-Using ‘eval’ in modules developed by, or for, the XOOPS Module Development Team(e.g. those supported by the XOOPS Module Team - XMT) MUST NOT us the eval() construct.
+The use of PHP ï¿½evalï¿½ language construct (see http://www.php.net/manual/en/function.eval.php) is highly discouraged.
+Using ï¿½evalï¿½ in modules developed by, or for, the XOOPS Module Development Team(e.g. those supported by the XOOPS Module Team - XMT) MUST NOT us the eval() construct.
 > **Note:** This construct is prone to misuse and potentially opens the entire XOOPS installation to malicious activity.

 ### Unary Operators